swelljoe/r53z/README.md

 ```

 This will create a few test zones in your account, but unless something goes wrong during the test, they will be removed immediately after, never triggering billing from Amazon.
 The zones will have somewhat randomly generated names, so they should never clash with existing names (but you may wish to create a non-production account just for testing).

+There is one extra tests file called disabled_tc_101.rb.
+It is disabled, by default, because it takes quite a while to run, especially on a slow link.
+It produces 101 zones, in order to exercise the list truncation handling code for sets over 100
+zones.

 ## Contributing